nicoflorentin/nicoflorentin/README.md

 # Nicolás Florentín - Front-End Developer

-## Me 🙋‍♂️
+## Brief 🙋‍♂️
 I'm Nicolás, a Front-End developer specialized in JavaScript and ReactJs.
-While I also have experience in Back-End technologies and UX/UI design, I'm able to create digital experiences that make impact on businesses and connect with people
+I also have experience in Back-End technologies and UX/UI design, I'm able to create digital experiences that make impact on businesses and connect with people

 ## Education
 - Acoustic engineering at Universidad Nacional de Tres de Febrero

-## Stack
+## Technology Stack
 - JavaScript- HTML/CSS
 - React
 - ChakraUI - TailwindCSS - NextUI